-Floors including sub-floors
+Floors including sub-floors Repair category 1 Notes Areas of loose/ uneven flooring were noted.
+No significant defects noted within the limitations of the inspection.

+Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
+The kitchen units are of a modern type and appeared in adequate condition for their age and purpose.

+Chimney breasts and fireplaces

 Repair category 1

-Notes No significant defects noted within the limitations of the inspection.

-Internal joinery and kitchen fittings

-Repair category 1

-Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
-The kitchen units are of a modern type and appeared in adequate condition for their age and purpose.

-Chimney breasts and fireplaces Repair category 1 Notes There is a fireplace within the living room which appears to be currently utilised.
-It should be emphasised that the flues were not checked.
+Notes There is a wood burning stove within the property.
+It should be emphasised that the flue was not checked or appliance tested.
 All other original fireplaces have been removed/ blocked and we assume adequately vented.